The MD Transportation Authority (

 - A call-back telephone number; and

 - Details of the incident/disabled vehicle or other circumstances.

-- Headlight use is required at all times on the Bay Bridge.
+- Headlights are required at all times on the Bay Bridge.

 - Obey posted speed limits and overhead lane-use control signals.

 - Save the tailgating for the stadium - keep a safe following distance.

 - Avoid distractions - keep your eyes on the road.

 - Drunk Driving.
 Over the Limit.
 Under Arrest.